Online Low Rank Matrix Completion: Preliminaries

-Note that there are several difficulties in using Lemma \ref{lem:source} directly in our setting which are discussed in the following remarks along with their solutions.

-\begin{rmk}[Matrix Completion for Rectangular Matrices] Lemma \ref{lem:source} is described for square matrices and a trivial approach to use Lemma \ref{lem:source} for rectangular matrices with $\s{M}$ rows and $\s{N}$ columns (say $\s{N}\ge \s{M}$) by appending $\s{N}-\s{M}$ zero rows leads to an undesirable $(\s{N}/\s{M})^{1/2}$ factor (Lemma \ref{thm:randomsample2}) in the error bound.
+\end{lemma} Note there are several difficulties in using Lemma \ref{lem:source} directly in our setting which are discussed below: \begin{rmk}[Matrix Completion for Rectangular Matrices] Lemma \ref{lem:source} is described for square matrices and a trivial approach to use Lemma \ref{lem:source} for rectangular matrices with $\s{M}$ rows and $\s{N}$ columns (say $\s{N}\ge \s{M}$) by appending $\s{N}-\s{M}$ zero rows leads to an undesirable $(\s{N}/\s{M})^{1/2}$ factor (Lemma \ref{thm:randomsample2}) in the error bound (the $(\s{N}/\s{M})^{1/2}$ factor does not arise if we care about spectral/Frobenius norm instead of $\s{L}_{\infty}$ norm).
 One way to resolve the issue is to partition the columns into $\s{N}/\s{M}$ groups by assigning each column into one of the groups uniformly at random.
 Thus, we create $\s{N}/\s{M}$ matrices which are almost square and apply Lemma \ref{lem:source} to recover an estimate that is close in $\s{L}_{\infty}$ norm.
 Thus we can recover an estimate of the entire matrix which is close in $\s{L}_{\infty}$ norm up to the desired accuracy without suffering the undesirable $(\s{N}/\s{M})^{1/2}$ factor (Lemma \ref{thm:randomsample3} and Steps 10-12 in Algorithm \ref{algo:estimate}). \end{rmk}

 \begin{rmk}[Observation Models] The observation model in \eqref{eq:obs_bernoulli} is significantly different from \eqref{eq:obs}.
 In the former, a noisy version of each element of $\fl{P}$ is observed independently with probability $p$ while in the latter, in each round $t\in [\s{T}]$, for each user $u\in [\s{M}]$, we observe noisy version of a chosen element $\rho_u(t)$.
 Our approach to resolve this discrepancy theoretically is to first sample a set $\Omega$ of indices according to \eqref{eq:obs_bernoulli} and subsequently use \eqref{eq:obs} to observe the indices in $\Omega$ (see Steps 3-6 in Algorithm \ref{algo:estimate} and Corollary \ref{coro:obs3}).
 Of course, this implies obtaining observations corresponding to indices in a super-set of $\Omega$ (see Step 5 in Algorithm \ref{algo:estimate}) and only using the observations in $\Omega$ for obtaining an estimate of the underlying matrix.
 In practice, this is not necessary and we can use all the observed indices to obtain the estimate in Step 12 of Algorithm \ref{algo:estimate}. \end{rmk}